JannieI/canvas-workstation-V3/src/app/roadmap.md

     5. Also, easy way to jump to previous period:  loaded at start with data ??
     6. Startup D: should this be settable as a pref, or should we always display the Landing page?
     7 .Show Grid - currently a .png -> how to make this dynamic ?
     8 .Save keeps all snapshots and undo actions, forever.
-Thus, can see how things looked at any point in the past.
+Thus, can see how things looked like at any point in the past.
 It must be clearly marked for the user.
 Must also be able to search the list, and see a list of undo actions.
 Also, do we discard all undo actions when a snapshot is taken, or not.
 Think clearly about it.
     9 .Import: check security, particularly for the Datasource.
 Also, is the access rights stored with the text file (security risk)?
 Also, can / should it over-write an